Donating blood: You can save a life

 What should I expect?

 The Western Cape Blood Service (WCBS) provides a guide to help you understand the process:

-- Check that you meet the donor criteria as stipulated above.
+- Check that you meet the donor criteria.

 - Eat a substantial meal 3 to 4 hours before heading off to the donation clinic.